Skip to content

 Most other tools use the same format as Cursor, but please check the official documentation.

 We recommend that you include the following in your AI Rules of your repo (GitHub Instructions, Cursor Rules, Agents.md, etc.).
-See the documentation of your specific IDE on how and where you include such rules.

 markdown